 …but then things changed when Damian announced, only a few days before my flight to London, on The Late Show with Stephen Colbert that Bobby Axelrod would be back to Billions!

 Ha!
-So come the extra gifts to properly celebrate The Return of the King: A Bobby Axelrod Funko Pop, a Gordon & McPhail Single Malt Scotch, and Single Malt Scotch Whisky truffles to go with the Scotch!
+So come the extra gifts to properly celebrate The Return of the King: A Bobby Axelrod Funko Pop, a Gordon & McPhail Single Malt Scotch, and Single Malt Scotch Whisky truffles (he immediately notices they are from Fortnum and Mason :D) to go with the Scotch!

 When I give him the Bobby Axelrod Funko Pop, I tell Damian that we knew he would return to Billions even before he was spotted on the set in London because…